-Certain spares will be needed to support and maintain your WESTERBEKE generator.
+Certain spares will be needed to support and maintain your WESTERBEKE engine.
 Your local WESTERBEKE dealer will assist you in preparing an inventory of spare parts.
 See the SPARE PARTS page in this manual.
-For Engine and Generator Accessories, see the ACCESSORIES brochure.
+For engine accessories, see WESTERBEKE'S ACCESSORIES brochure.